 Our study adds to the existing global literature on the channels through which increased household income alters early childhood health.
-We expect this study to be first of this scale and rigor in India, filling in evidence gaps and providing policy-relevant feedback.
-In the first year of the study, we will primarily focus on whether cash transfers that supplement existing government in-kind transfer programs reduce incidence of child wasting and stunting.
+We expect this study to be the first of this scale and rigor in India, filling in evidence gaps and providing policy-relevant feedback.
+We are interested in the following research questions: